Amaanaganaie/amaanaganaie/README.md

 A platform designing digital tools and resources to help students study smarter, not harder.
 [Visit AceVault →](https://acevault-jee.carrd.co)
 – A self-initiated venture exploring how design and technology can simplify academic learning.
-Built and launched [AceVault](https://acevault-jee.carrd.co) as a digital platform integrating JEE-focused study systems and Notion-based productivity tools.
+Built and launched,AceVault,as a digital platform integrating JEE-focused study systems and Notion-based productivity tools.
 All digital resources are distributed via Gumroad, with future plans for research-backed learning optimizations.

 ---